coderamen666/srd-v3.5-md/divine/divine-abilities-and-feats.md

 creature the deity can perceive.
 The deity also can enchant creatures so they become truthful.
 The deity can affect up to one creature per divine rank at once, but no more than that number each day.
-All must be within the deity's line of sight when first affected.
+All must be within the deity’s line of sight when first affected.
 The enchanted creatures become unable to utter any deliberate falsehoods or evasions of truth for one day.
-The subject is allowed a Will save (DC 10 + the deity's Charisma modifier + the deity's divine rank) to resist.
+The subject is allowed a Will save (DC 10 + the deity’s Charisma modifier + the deity’s divine rank) to resist.
 Subjects who make successful saves become immune to this ability for one day.

 **Suggested Portfolio Elements:** Justice, law, truth.